A primer on optimal transport for causal inference with observational data: Matching and unbalanced optimal transport

 The main difference to the classical optimal transport problem are (i) that the optimal coupling $\gamma$ does not need to be a probability measure and (ii) the addition of the $\phi$-divergence terms, which allow for the creation and destruction of mass and do not enforce the constraint from classical optimal transport that the corresponding measures $P_{X_0}$ and $P_{X_1}$ need to have the same mass.
 In practice, this means that the optimal couplings obtained will provide partial optimal matches \citep{figalli2010optimal, kitagawa2015multi} where individuals that do not have a close enough match are automatically discarded.

-This automatic and disciplined way of optimal transportation to match two groups based on the relative distance should provide finite sample improvements in mean-squared error over existing methods, particularly when the overlap condition is violated.
+This automatic and disciplined way of matching two groups based on relative distance is expected to yield finite sample improvements in mean-squared error over existing methods, particularly when Assumption~\ref{ass:overlap} is violated.
 Recently, \cite{gunsilius2021matching} analyzed the statistical properties of unbalanced optimal transport problems as the covariate measures $P_{X_0}$ and $P_{X_1}$ are approximated by empirical measures, showing that for fixed penalties $\varepsilon,\rho>0$, as the number of observations increase, the limit element of the empirical process is Gaussian.
 Moreover, they show that as $\rho\to 0$ after $\varepsilon\to0$ in the population problem \eqref{eq:unbalanced} for regular Csisz\`ar divergences, the optimal coupling $\gamma$ will only put weight on perfect matches from both groups, i.e., matches where the covariates coincide perfectly.
 This implies that, at least in the population, matching via unbalanced optimal transport can automatically provide unbiased estimates of the average treatment effect \emph{on the intersection of the supports of the two covariate distributions} as the balancing penalty $\rho$ vanishes.

 This is backed by simulations in \cite{gunsilius2021matching}, which show that an unbalanced approach can beat existing benchmarks in such settings.
 To fully introduce unbalanced optimal transportation into the toolbox of applied causal inference researchers, \emph{proof} of its superiority over other methods is needed.
 One way to do it is to analyze the statistical properties of \eqref{eq:unbalanced} in the setting where the penalty terms $\varepsilon$ and $\rho$ are \emph{data-dependent} and vanish at specific data-dependent rates.
-A conjecture is that by choosing appropriate divergence terms as penalties and optimal rates of convergence for $\rho_n$, it will be possible to show that unbalanced optimal transportation is able to beat essentially all other existing methods in terms of mean-squared error when it comes to estimating treatment effects in this setting.
+A natural conjecture is that by choosing appropriate divergence penalties and data-dependent rates of convergence for $\rho_n$, one can establish that unbalanced optimal transport achieves lower mean-squared error than standard matching estimators when Assumption~\ref{ass:overlap} is violated.